Remote SFTP Server

 File transfers when UDMG is acting as the client are only initiated via the Transfer API (not via the UI).

-A Pipeline with a Remote SFTP Server Endpoint cannot be associated with an Account via an Account Group.
-The Credentials needed to connect and authenticate with an external SFTP server are added at the Pipeline level.
+A Pipeline with a Remote SFTP Server Endpoint cannot be associated with an Account or Account Group.
+The Credentials needed to connect and authenticate with your partner's SFTP server are added on the Pipeline.

 Before You Begin